chengjunyan1/personal-page/index.md

 ## About Me

 I am a 3rd-year Ph.D. candidate in deep learning and AI at Dartmouth College.
-I have been interning at the [Allen Institute for AI (Ai2)](https://allenai.org/) since June 2024, working with [Kyle Richardson](https://www.nlp-kyle.com/) on autonomous scientific discovery.
+I have been interning at the [Allen Institute for AI (Ai2)](https://allenai.org/) since June 2024, working with [Kyle Richardson](https://www.nlp-kyle.com/) on ***autonomous scientific discovery***.
 My long-term research goal is to explore the foundations of a truly **autonomous** and **evolving** intelligent system—capable of independently operating in complex real-world scenarios over extended periods, with minimal to no human intervention.

 Consider these "naive" thought experiments which necessitate such a system:
 1. If we could send a *"tabula rasa"* AI back to the era before Homo sapiens, would it re-discover human knowledge?